A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Introduction

 Among the many properties of the underlying manifold, its dimension is arguably the most important, yet it is often assumed to be known and specified in advance by manifold learning algorithms \citep{meilua2024manifold}.
 As a result, researchers have long been interested in the subproblem of \emph{manifold dimension estimation}, and numerous methods have been proposed.
 But existing work is often fragmented, with researchers approaching the problem from domain-specific perspectives with no unified treatment.
-Moreover, only limited systematic evaluation of existing techniques have been conducted (such as \citet{campadelli2015intrinsic} and \citet{camastra2016intrinsic}, but both are now dated and limited in scope\footnote{During the final stage of writing this article, we became aware of the arXiv preprint by \citet{binnie2025survey}, which also surveys dimension estimators.
-However, our work was conducted independently and approaches the problem from different angles, offering unique insights and experimental rigor.}), making it difficult for practitioners to make informed choices
+Moreover, only limited systematic evaluation of existing techniques have been conducted (such as \citet{campadelli2015intrinsic} and \citet{camastra2016intrinsic}, both being now somewhat outdated and limited in scope\footnote{During the final stage of writing this article, we became aware of the arXiv preprint by \citet{binnie2025survey}, which also surveys dimension estimators.
+However, our work was conducted independently and approaches the problem from different angles, offering unique insights and experimental rigor.}), making it difficult for practitioners to make informed choices.
+Moreover, much of the existing literature on manifold dimension estimation is not developed from a statistician’s perspective, and the role of statisticians in shaping this area has so far remained limited.